 Q: On the organizational side, do you only work with nonprofits?

 A: After 10+ years as grant writer and 15+ years in the nonprofit sector, I have a passion for social justice, and working with nonprofits allows me to utilize that area of my somewhat odd skill set along with coaching.
-I also work with for-profit corporations looking for team-building events, lunch-and-learn style workshops, and health coaching as an employee benefit.
+I also work with mission-driven for-profit corporations looking for team-building events, lunch-and-learn style workshops, and health coaching as an employee benefit.

 Q: What’s your favorite food?